 If you want to attract birds to your yard quickly, then bird feeders are the answer.
-You might even turn into a birdwatcher, if you aren’t already — birdwatching is second only to gardening as the most popular outdoor activity in the U.S.
+If you aren’t already, you might even turn into a birdwatcher — birdwatching is second only to gardening as the most popular outdoor activity in the U.S.

 A banquet of seeds and suet draws birds out of the protective cover of trees and shrubs, like nothing else.
-In summer, parents will bring their fledglings to the feeders, where you can watch them being fed.
+In summer, parents will guide their fledglings to the feeders, where you can watch them being fed.
 Hang a thistle feeder right outside your window and you’ll soon be watching finches just inches away.
-In winter, many different species will mix together at your feeders.
+In winter, many different species will gather at your feeders.
 When snow covers the ground, your feeders may make the difference between life and death for some birds.

 Bird feeders aren’t all alike.
-Aside from the interesting and sometimes beautiful designs you will find on the market, each feeder is meant to dispense a certain category of food and will draw different species.
+Aside from the impressive and sometimes beautiful designs, you will find on the market, each feeder is meant to dispense a particular category of food and will draw different species.

 Hopper feeders have a holding chamber for seed which is dispensed at the base through openings.
-Birds can sit along the base while eating the seed.
+Birds can sit on the base while eating the seeds.
 Often made of wood, hopper feeders are attractive, but no challenge to squirrels wanting what’s inside.
-To discourage squirrels, fill it with safflower or thistle, which squirrels don’t usually favor.
-Safflower seed is attractive to Cardinals, chickadees, some grosbeaks, doves and sparrows.
+To discourage squirrels, fill them with safflower or thistle, which squirrels don’t usually favor.
+Safflower seed is attractive to Cardinals, chickadees, some grosbeaks, doves, sparrows, and others.

-Hoppers are available in metal, which will prevent squirrels from gnawing them.
+Hoppers are also available in metal, which will prevent squirrels from gnawing them.
 Some are designed so the seed ports, normally open, will close when a squirrel steps onto the feeding platform.
-Black oil sunflower seeds are a good choice for metal feeders.
+Black oil sunflower seeds are an excellent choice for metal feeders.
 They attract more species than any other type of seed because they’re high-fat, high-protein and have a soft shell.

-Tube feeders can be mounted on a pole, with a baffle below, or hung up.
+Tube feeders can be mounted on a pole, with a baffle below, or hung from a support.
 They come in many sizes, have large ports for dispensing seeds, and perches for birds to sit on while they eat.
-Some come with a tray attached on the bottom to catch falling seed.
-The tray also allows Cardinals and other birds who are too large to sit on the perches to eat the seed, too.
+Some come with a tray attached to the bottom to catch falling seeds.
+The tray also allows Cardinals and other larger birds to sit on it and eat fallen seeds.
 Use black-oil sunflower seeds to draw many different species.
-Birdseed mixes will work in these feeders, but the birds who appreciate mixes are mostly ground-feeding birds, so consider a ground feeder instead.
+Birdseed mixes will work in these feeders, too, but the birds that appreciate these blends are mostly ground-feeding birds.
+Consider using a ground feeder, instead, for them.
 Also, there tends to be more waste of seed as birds scatter it while searching for their favorite seeds within the mix.

-Peanut feeders hold peanuts in, but the mesh is open enough for birds to pluck pieces out.
+Peanut feeders hold peanuts inside, but the mesh is open enough for birds to pluck pieces out.
 This method isn’t completely foolproof, but it does help to keep squirrels from taking way more than their share before birds get some.
-Woodpeckers, bluebirds and finches are some of the birds who eat peanuts from wire feeders.
+Woodpeckers, bluebirds, and finches are some of the birds that eat peanuts from wire feeders.

-Thistle feeders have tiny openings for dispensing thistle, which are tiny seeds.
+Thistle feeders have small openings for dispensing thistle, a very tiny seed.
 Filling a standard tube feeder with thistle will result in it just pouring out.
-Thistle (also called Niger seed or Nyjer) isn’t really a thistle.
-It’s the seed of a plant native to Ethiopia and is heated to prevent germination, so you won’t have thistle plants growing under the feeder.
+Thistle (also called Niger seed or Nyjer) isn’t a thistle at all.
+It’s the seed of a plant native to Ethiopia and is heated to prevent germination, so you won’t find thistle plants growing under the feeder.
 Goldfinches and Pine Siskins love thistle.
 House Finches, Purple Finches, juncos, many sparrows and Mourning Doves are some other birds who eat thistle.
 Squirrels usually do not.

-Platforms are appreciated by larger birds, such as Cardinals and jays.
-These feeders may be made of plastic or wood, with a simple frame and a center made of screening material to allow rainwater to drip through.
+Larger birds, such as Cardinals and jays, appreciate a platform feeder.
+These feeders are made of plastic or wood, with a simple frame and a center made of screening material to allow rainwater to drip through.
 (Seed sitting in water quickly becomes mildewy and unhealthy.)
 Platform feeders are designed to hang, but some adhere to window glass with suction cups.

-Ground feeders are platform feeders with legs.
-They keep seed off the ground, clean and dry, for species who prefer to feed on the ground.
-Scatter white millet on it for juncos and sparrows.
-Cracked corn will appeal to doves, ducks and quail.
+Add legs to a platform feeder and you’ll have a ground feeder.
+They keep seed off the ground, clean and dry, for species that prefer to feed on the ground.
+Scatter white millet on it for juncos, sparrows and others.
+Cracked corn will appeal to doves, ducks, quail, jays, and others.

 Suet feeders are wire cages shaped to hold suet cakes.
-Designed for hanging, they’re attractive to insect-eating birds because suet is a high-protein food.
+Designed for hanging, they’re attractive to insect-eating birds, because suet is a high-protein food.
 Processed suet can be purchased at any store that sells birdseed.
 Many suet cakes also contain nuts and berries.
 If you use unprocessed suet, it will become rancid quickly in warm weather, so you’ll want to replace it often.
-Woodpeckers, flickers and nuthatches are some of the birds who prize suet.
+Woodpeckers, flickers, and nuthatches are some of the birds that prize suet.
 Squirrels do, too, especially if it contains nuts and berries, but the wire cage keeps them out.

-Hummingbird feeders are available in many attractive styles and sizes, all with one commonality: a receptacle that holds liquid and dispenses it through little ports.
-Orioles also appreciate nectar, but need feeders with larger ports.
-Birds see colors and red seems to be most attractive to them.
+Hummingbird feeders are available in many attractive styles and sizes, all with one commonality: a receptacle that holds liquid and dispenses it through small ports.
+(Orioles also appreciate nectar but need feeders with larger ports.)
+Hummingbirds see colors and red seems to be most attractive to them.